Evolving my music genome

 Satellite Anthem Icarus – Boards of Canada

 But here’s the crazy thing.
-That particular track is a fake.
-It is not the actual Boards of Canada track by the same name.
+That particular track is not the actual Boards of Canada track by the same name.
 It was included in a partially-bogus torrent download just prior to the official album being released.
 But I did actually fall in love with it.
 It is one of my favorite of their tracks.
 Except that it isn’t theirs.
 (Full story of this odd situation here.)

 So, according to iTunes, the song that most represents the evolution of my musical taste is one that it should by all rights not even know about.